ava-labs/avalanchego/vms/platformvm/warp/README.md

                        +---------------------------+
 ```

-- `signers` encodes a bitset of which validators' signatures are included
+- `signers` encodes a bitset of which validators' signatures are included (a bitset is a byte array where each bit indicates membership of the element at that index in the set)
 - `signature` is an aggregated BLS Multi-Signature of the Unsigned Message

 BitSetSignatures are verified within the context of a specific P-Chain height.
 At a specific P-Chain height, the PlatformVM serves a canonically ordered validator set for the source subnet (validator set is ordered lexicographically by the BLS public key bytes).
 The signers bitset encodes which validators' signature was included.
 A value of 1 at index i in `signers` claims that a signature from the validator at index i in the canonical validator set is included in the aggregate signature.